jmagrippis/johnnify/src/lib/docs/transcripts/2023/google-fonts.md

 publishedAt: Sep 26, 2023
 ---

+# Stop using Google Fonts in prod 📈 what to do instead! 📉

 Google Fonts is AWESOME!

 You can browse through thousands of font families, filter on supported languages, the style… you can preview your own copy…